6G-SANDBOX/docs/docs/6g-sandbox-sites/home.md

 ### Datacenter

-A Hyper-Converged Infrastructure (HCI) data center (Figure 4) is a modern computing infrastructure that integrates computer, storage, and networking components into a single system to streamline deployment and management.
-Unlike traditional data centers, HCI leverages software-defined technology to create a more scalable, flexible, and manageable environment.
-It consolidates these resources into a unified system that can be easily controlled through a centralized software platform, enabling enhanced efficiency, reduced complexity, and improved performance.
+A Hyper-Converged Infrastructure (HCI) data center (Figure 4) is a modern computing infrastructure that integrates computer, storage and networking components into a single system to streamline deployment and management.
+Unlike traditional data centers, HCI leverages software-defined technology to create a more scalable, flexible and manageable environment.
+It consolidates these resources into a unified system that can be easily controlled through a centralized software platform, enabling enhanced efficiency, reduced complexity and improved performance.
 HCI data centers are designed to support cloud-like capabilities, such as elasticity and resilience, making them ideal for a wide range of enterprise applications and workloads.

 <p align="center">
   ![datacenter](./images/datacenter.png)